-In this application-based continuing pharmacy education activity Dr Michael Smith, PharmD, CACP discusses the reversal of oral anticoagulation medications.
+In this application-based continuing pharmacy education activity Dr Erin Emonds, PharmD and Dr. Anuja Rizal, PharmD, R.Ph., CACP discuss the reversal of oral anticoagulation medications.

 Pharmacists who are interested in the management of patients on anticoagulation therapy and/or who are interested in starting pharmacy services for patients on anticoagulation therapy

 At the conclusion of the activity, pharmacists will be able to:

 - Describe the pharmacological agents and therapeutic strategies available for use in patients who experience major bleeding

 - Discuss the risks and limitations of current agents available for reversal

 - Construct treatment plans to manage severe bleeding in a patient on anticoagulation therapy

 Erin Emonds, PharmD

 PGY-1 Pharmacy Practice Resident

 UConn John Dempsey Hospital